porkyoot/piggy-admin/README.md

-# Piggy Build
+# Piggy Admin

-A simple yet powerful mod designed to enhance your building experience in Minecraft.
-Piggy Build provides utilitarian features like directional placement, shape guides, and fast placement tools to make creative building smoother.
+Piggy Admin is a server-side administration mod designed to help manage and enforce settings for compatible client-side mods (like Piggy Build).
+Currently, it serves as a central point for managing anti-cheat options, but it will evolve to include more administration tools such as moderation and detection.

 ## ⚠️ Disclaimer

-**This is a personal project.** It comes **AS IS** and might destroy your stuff.
+**This is a personal project.** It comes **AS IS** and might cause issues.
 *   **No Support:** Do not expect regular support or bug fixes.
 *   **No Forge Port:** There are **NO** plans to port this mod to Forge.
 *   **Use at your own risk.**